kyleyoung1121/TheParksDepartment/HW_Assignments/Owen_Richards_Professional_Bio.md

 ## <ins>Professional Biography</ins>

 I am a fifth year at the University of Cincinnati, majoring in Computer Science.
 I have worked at Siemens Digital Industries Software for four co-op rotations in their
 Stragetic Student Program.
-I hope to be hired directly into the services track in the Genesis Program after graduation, I'm currently still in the interview process.
+I hope to find a position with the Technical Marketing team post graduation to do further work with Software Engineering and general work in AWS.

 ## <ins>Co-op Work Experience</ins>